 Each June the nation celebrates Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) Pride Month to honor the 1969 Stonewall riots.
-LGBTQ homeless youth experience twice the rates of sexual victimization on the streets than their non-LGBTQ peers.
-Transgender people are 22 times more likely to attempt suicide than the general population.
+LGBTQ homeless youth experience twice the rates of sexual victimization on the streets than their non-LGBTQ peers (Rew et al, 2005).
+LGBTQ people are also more likely to attempt suicide than the general population (Van Leeuwen et al, 2006).
 These stats demonstrate some of the many issues the LGBTQ youth NRS support face when seeking help.
 That is why NRS’ Organization of the Month is Trans Lifeline.

 Trans Lifeline is a trans-led organization that provides resources to trans and gender non-conforming people.

 Our hotline program is the only crisis support hotline staffed entirely by transgender operators; trans people in crisis should not have to explain or apologize for their identity when seeking support.
 If you are trans or questioning and in crisis, if you just need to talk, we’re here to listen.
 The National Center for Transgender Equality estimates that of the 1.6 million youth experiencing houselessness, 20-40% are queer or trans-identified.
 Despite these large numbers of queer and trans youth experiencing houselessness, many of the support systems available to people are neither run by queer and trans folks nor are trained on the best ways to support queer and trans people. – Stella Shaffer, Director of Communications at Trans Lifeline.